US Banking for Canadian LLC Owners (2026)

 CAD-USD Conversion: The Hidden Cost That Compounds

-Canadian founders move money across the border constantly.
-USD revenue arrives from US clients.
-CAD expenses are paid for Canadian housing, health insurance, living costs, and Canadian-entity obligations.
-Every conversion carries a cost, and the cost varies dramatically depending on the method.
+You are moving money across the border constantly.
+USD revenue in, CAD expenses out for housing, health insurance, living costs.
+Every conversion has a cost, and the difference between the cheapest and most expensive method is 10x or more.

 Conversion Methods Compared